practicingruby/erlang-practice/CHECKLISTS.md

      Also, stress importance of a good intro resource or book.
      Note that I had a head start on Erlang from dabbling with it in the past, but the process would be the same, just slower if I hadn't.
-Also note how I treated most examples as exercises) [ ] Establish a daily practice routine checklist
+Also note how I treated most examples as exercises, also note about asking for help)
+[ ] Establish a daily practice routine checklist
 ```